Mun-Min/Project_One/README.md

     - the home inventory is shrinking, but yet 200 people a day are still moving to Phoenix area.

-## Slide 5: Price Per Square Foot By Year
+## Slide 5: Price per square foot for solds in the market
 https://github.com/Mun-Min/Project_One/blob/main/Visuals%20PNG/price_per_square_foot_by_year..png

 - March 2020 $178/sf